necmettin1461/binaryTextClassificationC/README.md

 ## Notes
 - to observe training step by step set DEBUG to 1
-- TYPE shoulde be change to use intended optimisation algorithm
+- TYPE should be changed to use intended optimisation algorithm
 - TRI can be set to 1 to tokenize data as trigrams